DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ## Basic Setup

-To enable editing, add the `EditingState` and either `IntegratedEditing` or `EditRecurrenceMenu` and handle `EditingState`'s `onCommitChanges` event to commit edits to the data storage.
-To allow users to edit appointments, add the `AppointmentForm` plugin.
+To enable editing, follow the steps below:

+1. Add the `EditingState` plugin and handle its `onCommitChanges` event to commit edits to the data storage.
+2. Add either `IntegratedEditing` or `EditRecurrenceMenu`.
+3. Add the `AppointmentForm` plugin to visualize appointment's data and to allow users to edit it.

 ### Uncontrolled Mode